ewernqvi/mvc_rest_demo/README.md

 * It is a very good idea to decouple DOM manipulation from app logic.
 This dramatically improves the testability of the code.
 * It is a really, really good idea to regard app testing as equal in importance to app writing.
 Testing difficulty is dramatically affected by the way the code is structured.
 * It is an excellent idea to decouple the client side of an app from the server side.
 This allows development work to progress in parallel, and allows for reuse of both sides.
-* It is very helpful indeed if the framework guides developers through the entire journey of building an app: from designing the UI, through writing the business logic, to testing.
+* It is very helpful indeed if the framework guides developers through the entire journey of building an app:
+  * from designing the UI
+  * through writing the business logic
+  * to testing.
 * It is always good to make common tasks trivial and difficult tasks possible.

-###Angular frees you from the following pains:
+###Angular frees you from the following pains

-Registering callbacks
+* Registering callbacks
-Manipulating HTML DOM programmatically
+* Manipulating HTML DOM programmatically
-Marshaling data to and from the UI- Data Bindingin Writing tons of initialization code just to get started
+* Marshaling data to and from the UI- Data Bindingin
+* Writing tons of initialization code just to get started

 for further information please see http://docs.angularjs.org/guide/introduction